Andrei Arlovski: Return to UFC

 Arlovski was expected to face Tanner Boser on 4 October 2020 at UFC on ESPN: Holm vs. Aldana.
 However a sickness with Arlovski delayed the bout four weeks later to UFC on ESPN: Santos vs. Teixeira.
 Arlovski won the fight via unanimous decision.

 Arlovski faced Tom Aspinall on 20 February 2021 at UFC Fight Night 185.
 He lost the fight via a rear naked choke submission in round two.

 Arlovski faced Chase Sherman, replacing Parker Porter, on 17 April 2021 at UFC on ESPN 22.
 He won the fight via unanimous decision.

 Arlovski faced Carlos Felipe on 16 October 2021 at UFC Fight Night 195.
 He won the fight via unanimous decision.

-Arlovski faced Jared Vanderaa on February 12, 2022, at UFC 271.
+Arlovski faced Jared Vanderaa on 12 February 2022, at UFC 271.
 He won the fight via split decision.
 18 out of 18 media outlets scored the fight in favor of Arlovski.

-Arlovski faced Jake Collier, replacing Justin Tafa, on April 30, 2022, at UFC on ESPN 35.
+Arlovski faced Jake Collier, replacing Justin Tafa, on 30 April 2022, at UFC on ESPN 35.
 He won the fight via split decision.
 14 out of 14 media scores gave it to Collier.

-Arlovski faced Marcos Rogério de Lima on October 29, 2022, at UFC Fight Night 213.
+Arlovski faced Marcos Rogério de Lima on 29 October 2022, at UFC Fight Night 213.
 He lost the fight via rear-naked choke in round one.

+Arlovski faced Don'Tale Mayes on 3 June 2023, at UFC on ESPN 46.
+He lost the fight via technical knockout in the second round.

+Arlovski faced Waldo Cortes-Acosta on 13 January 2024 at UFC Fight Night 234.
+He lost the bout by unanimous decision.

+Arlovski was to face Martin Buday on 15 June 2024, at UFC Fight Night 242.
+However, for unknown reasons, it was moved to UFC 303, which took place on 29 June 2024.
+He lost the fight by split decision.
+7 out of 12 media outlets scored the fight for Arlovski.

+On 30 June 2024, it was reported that Arlovski fought his last UFC fight at UFC 303 and was not re-signing with the UFC.

+Global Fight League

+On December 11, 2024, it was announced that Arlovski was signed by the Global Fight League.
+However, in April 2025, the company cancelled all upcoming events indefefintely citing an investor pullout.

+Boxing bouts

+Dirty boxing

+Arlovski faced Terrance Hodges on March 22, 2025 at Dirty Boxing Championships "DBX 1".
+He won the fight by technical knockout due to a referee stoppage in the second round, which was his first combat sports finish in ten years.

+Bare Knuckle boxing

+Arlovski was scheduled to make his Bare Knuckle Fighting Championship debut against Geronimo dos Santos on June 21, 2025 at BKFC 76.
+However, for unknown reasons, dos Santos withdrew from the bout and was replaced by Josh Copeland.
+Arlovski won the fight by technical knockout at the end of the fourth round.